ibm-cloud-docs/watson-assistant/web-chat-overview.md

 For more information about how the web chat handles specific response types, see the [Response types reference](/docs/watson-assistant?topic=watson-assistant-response-types-reference#iframe).

 ## Human agent transfer

-{: #deploy-web-chat-dialog}
+The web chat supports transferring the customer to a human agent in situations the assistant can't handle.
+If you configure one of the supported service desk integrations, the web chat can open a separate chat window in which the customer can communicate with a human agent.

+Your assistant can then initiate a transfer in situations when the assistant is unable to handle a customer's requests.
+(For more information about initiating a transfer, see [Connecting to a human agent](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-human-agent).)

+For information about how to add a service desk integration to the web chat, see [Adding service desk support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).

 ## Language support

 The language of the default text shown within the launcher depends on the locale configured for the web chat.
 For more information, see [Languages](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#languages){: external}.
 If you customize the greeting text, the text you provide is used regardless of the locale settings.
 {: note}

 ## Technical details

 The web chat is displayed on your web site by a short JavaScript code snippet, which calls additional JavaScript code that is hosted by IBM Cloud.
 The hosted code is automatically updated with new features and fixes, so by default you will always have the latest version.
-(You can optionally lock to a specific version if you prefer to control upgrades yourself.)
+(You can optionally [lock to a specific version](/docs/watson-assistant?topic=watson-assistant-web-chat-customize) if you prefer to control upgrades yourself.)

 ![Plus or higher plans only](images/plus.png) For environments where private endpoints are in use, keep in mind that the web chat integration sends traffic over the internet.
 <!--- For more information, see [Private network endpoints](/docs/assistant?topic=assistant-security#security-private-endpoints){: external}.